nexmo-community/aws-comprehend/README.md

 git commit -am "initial"
 ```

-Deploy this connector application to Heroku from the command line using the Heroku CLI:
+Deploy this reference connection application to Heroku from the command line using the Heroku CLI:

 ```bash
 heroku create myappname
 ```

-On your Heroku dashboard where your connector application page is shown, click on `Settings` button,
+On your Heroku dashboard where your reference connection application page is shown, click on `Settings` button,
 add the following `Config Vars` and set them with their respective values retrieved from your AWS account:</br>
 AWS_ACCESS_KEY_ID</br>
 AWS_SECRET_ACCESS_KEY</br>